The U.S. Government and Global Tuberculosis Efforts

 Other interventions include the development of policies and systems that support TB activities, such as improved standardized data collection, quality assurance and rational use of drugs, and monitoring and evaluation of outcomes; sustained political and financial commitment to TB efforts; health systems strengthening; and increased health workforce capacity to respond to TB.

-Since the 1993 declaration of TB as a global health emergency by WHO,23 major global TB goals have most recently been set through:
+Since the 1993 declaration of TB as a global health emergency by WHO,21 major global TB goals have most recently been set through the following:

-Adopted in 2015, the Sustainable Development goals (SDGs) aim to end the TB epidemic by 2030 under SDG Goal 3, which is to “ensure healthy lives and promote well-being for all at all ages.”24 The SDGs are the successor to the Millennium Development Goals (MDGs), which included a tuberculosis target under MDG 6: to halt and begin to reverse the incidence of TB by 2015.25
+- Adopted in 2015, the Sustainable Development Goals (SDGs) aim to end the TB epidemic by 2030 under SDG Goal 3, which is to “ensure healthy lives and promote well-being for all at all ages.”22

-Endorsed by governments at the 2014 World Health Assembly, the End TB Strategy set an overarching goal of ending the global TB epidemic as well as targets for achieving, by 2035, a 95% reduction in TB deaths and a 90% reduction in TB incidence (compared with 2015 levels).26 It builds on the earlier 2006 international Stop TB Strategy,27 in which WHO outlined the goal of eliminating TB as a public health problem by 2050.28 The Global Plan to End TB outlines the steps and resources needed to achieve the End TB Strategy’s goals and is periodically updated by the Stop TB Partnership (an international network of public and private entities working to eliminate TB).29
+- Endorsed by governments at the 2014 World Health Assembly, the End TB Strategy set an overarching goal of ending the global TB epidemic as well as targets for achieving, by 2035, a 95% reduction in TB deaths and a 90% reduction in TB incidence (compared with 2015 levels).23 It builds on the earlier 2006 international Stop TB Strategy,24 in which WHO outlined the goal of eliminating TB as a public health problem by 2050.25 The Global Plan to End TB outlines the steps and resources needed to achieve the End TB Strategy’s goals and is periodically updated by the Stop TB Partnership (an international network of public and private entities working to eliminate TB).26

-More recently in 2018, the U.N.
-General Assembly held its first-ever high-level meeting (HLM) on TB, where world leaders adopted a new Political Declaration that reaffirmed global TB commitments, including the global target to successfully treat 40 million people with TB and provide preventative therapy to 30 million people by 2022.30 The Political Declaration also articulated commitments on TB research and innovation, and a framework to help countries implement these commitments – the Global Strategy for Tuberculosis Research and Innovation – was adopted by governments at the 2020 World Health Assembly.28 The second U.N. high-level meeting on TB will take place on September 22, 2023.29
+- In 2018, the U.N.
+General Assembly held its first-ever high-level meeting (HLM) on TB, where world leaders adopted a new Political Declaration that reaffirmed global TB commitments.27 The Political Declaration also articulated commitments on TB research and innovation, and a framework to help countries implement these commitments – the Global Strategy for Tuberculosis Research and Innovation – was adopted by governments at the 2020 World Health Assembly.28 The second U.N. high-level meeting on TB will take place on September 22, 2023.29

 U.S. Government Efforts